weesvisje/docs/docs/quick-tips/ios/avoiding-excessive-memory-consumption.md

 This of course doesn't mean that you can never keep a reference to the documents and use or operate on them later on.
-In fact, a typical use-case would be to always keep the latest set of documents rturned by a (live) query to display them in the UI or use otherwise.
+In fact, a typical use-case would be to always keep the latest set of documents returned by a (live) query to display them in the UI or use otherwise.
 The important thing is to control the rate at which those are delivered and let Ditto know when you are ready to receive the next batch.
 This rule of thumb can help with that.